Start Printed Page 58160

-(iv) ISNI and IPI name and identification number of the copyright owner, to the extent it has been provided to the mechanical licensing collective by a copyright owner.
+(iv) ISNI and IPI name and identification number for each songwriter, administrator, and musical work copyright owner, to the extent it has been provided to the mechanical licensing collective by a copyright owner.

 (v) The name and mechanical licensing collective identification number of the copyright owner's administrator (if applicable), to the extent one has been provided to the mechanical licensing collective by a copyright owner.

-(vii) Payment information, such as check number, ACH identification, or wire transfer number.
+(vi) Payment information, such as check number, automated clearing house (ACH) identification, or wire transfer number.

 (2) Musical work information.
 For each matched musical work owned by the copyright owner for which accompanying royalties are being distributed to that copyright owner, the mechanical licensing collective shall report the following information:

 (i) The musical work name, including primary and any alternative and parenthetical titles for the musical work known to the mechanical licensing collective.